 Odds are we would also have seen a sharp rise in the number of people buying gold and silver in the lead up.
 So there would be more knowledge about gold and silver coins than that which exists here currently.

 Therefore a Silver Coin From a Well Known Mint Should be a Pretty Good Bet

 So the popular Canadian Silver Maple 1 oz coin, that Dave was referring to, would likely be a good bet.

 Even if we never see a full blown currency collapse (a bet we wouldn’t want to take), silver coins will still offer protection from the almost assuredly ongoing devaluation of all currencies.

 But right now you may also want to consider the Perth Mint Australia 1oz Silver Kangaroos.
-We have an excellent special on 3000 of the 2016 version of these coins currently.
+We have an excellent special on backdated versions of these coins currently.

-The Kangaroos are over $300 cheaper for 500 coins than the silver maples.
+500 1oz Kangaroos is around $350 cheaper than the silver maples.
 Odds are these would be just as widely recognised as the maples as well.
 The Perth Mint is a well known government backed mint globally.
 It has a high profile globally and is already well known here in New Zealand too.

 So While Stocks Last These Kangaroos Are the Best Value When Buying Silver Coins

 You can see the difference in price between the Maples and the Kangaroos below.
 Then either click below or go to our online gold and silver shop to request a quote.
 Minimum order is for 500 coins.